primex-finance/keeper-public/README.md

 `PRIVATE_KEY` - Raw hex encoded private key. `KEY_PATH` and `PASSWORD_PATH` parameters are ignored if `PRIVATE_KEY` is set.

+`ENSO_API_KEY` - API key for Enso swap router.
+You should generate and use your own Enso API key to have stable access to the routing API independently on the number of active keepers.

 ## Optional fields:
-`ENSO_API_KEY` - API key for Enso swap router.
-If there are too many keepers using the same key simultaneously,

 `PAGINATION_COUNT` - Size of a chunk of items when loading positions or orders from the blockchain.
 Default value is 100.